Reava/UwUtils/README.md

 - **SceneInitializer**:
 Want to have things enabled for the first few seconds an user enters your world then disable ? the opposite ? both ?
 Just use that, ezpz

+- **tagSetter**:
+Set a pre determined tag to the local user on interact. that's it.

+- **TagDebugger**:
+Handy tool to display the local user's tag and output it to the debugLogs or text (Compatible with UnityUI, TMP & TMP GUI), updates on Interact & on Start.

+- **TagArrayTP**:
+Have a lot of tags & want each one to TP the user to a different spot ?
+Well... this does it all for ya!
+Even has a fallback target when the user doesn't have a tag (can be disabled to disallow TPing when no matching ranks are found)

 ## **Requirements**
 Check updates before reporting issues.